aurb/vonsh/README.md

 ## How to build and install
 Commands to be executed from project root directory:

-To build release executable(optimization ON, debug symbols OFF) **usr/games/vonsh**:
+To build development release executable(optimization ON, debug symbols OFF) **./usr/games/vonsh**:
 > make release

-To build debug executable(optimization OFF, debug symbols ON) **usr/games/vonsh**:
+To build development debug executable(optimization OFF, debug symbols ON) **./usr/games/vonsh**:
 > make debug

 To clean project:
 > make clean

-To build Debian installation package **../vonsh_x.y-z_arch.deb**:
+To build Debian full installation package **../vonsh\_x.y-z\_arch.deb**:
 > dpkg-buildpackage -b -uc

+To install that package:
+> sudo dpkg -i ../vonsh\_x.y-z\_arch.deb

 ## How to play
-If game is installed from package - type "vonsh".
-If game is only compiled - from project directory run ./usr/games/vonsh binary.
+If game is installed from package - click "Vonsh" icon in your system menu or type "vonsh" in console.

+If only executable is compiled - from project directory type "./usr/games/vonsh".

 Use arrow keys to move snake.
 Eat food, avoid obstacles and screen edges.

 SPACE to pause/unpause, ESC to quit.

 Music and sound effects can be toggled with Z and X.